devlinjunker/template.github.semver/README.md

 ## Dependencies/Frameworks

-- None yet, this is just a template!
+- GitHub - this template is based on the GitHub completion stats and has a `.github/` directory

 ## Quick Setup/Run